-Once you have elected an FSA, you will not be permitted to make any mid-Plan Year changes unless you experience a Qualifying Event.
+Once you have elected an FSA, you will not be permitted to make any mid-Plan Year changes unless you experience a Qualifying Event or unless otherwise authorized by federal law or guidance.
 Any Participant in the FSA who experiences a Qualifying Event in accordance with 26 C.F.R. § 1.125-4, KRS 18A.227(4), and Prop.
 Treas.
 Reg. § 1.125-2(a)(1) may make a mid-Plan Year election change consistent with the Qualifying Event, the terms of this Plan, and this SPD.
 In no event will you be permitted to reduce your FSA election to a point where the total contributions for the Plan Year are less than the amount already reimbursed for that Plan Year.
 Qualifying Events and the effective dates for the permitted mid-Plan Year election changes are as follows:

 - A. Events that may permit an Employee to terminate and/or elect the FSA mid-Plan Year: - 1.
 Birth, adoption, placement for adoption, court or administrative orders requiring dependent coverage = Date of the event or order. - 2.
-Marriage, divorce, death of Spouse, termination of Spouse's or dependent's employment = $1^{st}$ day of the $1^{st}$ month from the Employee's signature date on the Election Change documentation.
+Marriage, divorce, death of Spouse, termination of Spouse's or dependent's employment = 1^{st} day of the 1^{st} month from the Employee's signature date on the Election Change documentation. - 3.
+One of your dependents satisfies or ceases to satisfy the requirements for coverage due to a change in age.

-- 3. One of your dependents satisfies or ceases to satisfy the requirements for coverage due to a change in age. - B. Events allowing contributions to cease (for reasons other than enrolling in the plan). - 1.
-Termination of employment = the end of the semi-monthly pay period in which the Employee worked. - 2.
+- B. Events allowing contributions to cease (for reasons other than enrolling in the plan). - 1.
+Termination of employment (including retirement) = the end of the semi-monthly pay period in which the Employee worked. - 2.
 Death = Date of death. - 3.
 Commencement of employment by Spouse or dependent.
-Employee may cease election if Employee gains eligibility for health coverage under Spouse's or dependent's plan.
+Employee may cease election if Employee gains eligibility for health coverage under Spouse's or dependent's plan, as of the date the Employee ceases participation.